 Open space and recreation area is limited in the Subregion due to it being highly developed.
-Parks, recreation and other open space in the Subregion can be seen in Figure 2-12.
+Parks, recreation and other open space in the Subregion can be seen in Figure 12.
 Acreage of recreation and open space lands within the Subregion is shown in Table 8.
-In total, of the Subregion's 24,300 acres, approximately 210,000 acres (or 12%) are considered open space or recreation land areas.
-A majority of the areas are National Forest Land within the San Gabriel Mountains.
+In total, of the Subregion's 210,000 acres, approximately 24,000 acres (or 12%) are considered open space or recreation land areas.
+A majority of open space and recreation land areas are National Forest Land within the Santa Monica Mountains.

 Land Type Acres

 Developed Urban Park and Recreation Area 3,900 acres

-Open Space Lands (including wetlands and National Forest) 20,100 acres
+Open Space Lands (including aquatic habitats and National Forest) 20,100 acres

 Greenways 70 acres

 Other/Miscellaneous 240 acres

 Total Area in Subregion 24,310 acres